 - Stir well again.
 Sprinkle with the sifted pastry flour and a little pinch of salt and nutmeg.

-- Then combine the ingredients in the bowl until you get a silky smooth and runny batter.
-Butter a shallow baking dish and carefully pour the batter in it.
+Then combine the ingredients in the bowl until you get a silky smooth and runny batter.
+Butter an 8-inch (20 cm) diameter tart tin and carefully pour the batter in it.

 - Top with the white grapes.